influxdata/docs-v2/content/influxdb/v2.0/reference/internals/shards.md

 #### InfluxDB only deletes cold shards
 InfluxDB only deletes **cold** shards.
-If backfilling data beyond a bucket's retention period, the backfilled data will remain on disk until one of the following occurs:
+If backfilling data beyond a bucket's retention period, the backfilled data will remain on disk until the following occurs:

 1. The shard returns to a cold state.
 2. The retention enforcement service deletes the shard group.